zenustech/zeno/README.md

 - WSL

-WSL doesn't have X11 display by default :(
+WSL doesn't have X11 display by default :( Please try search the Web for how to enable it, sorry!

 # Building ZENO Extensions